 LOGI is currently running a crowdfunding campaign to allow research on several topics related to: governance, infrastructure, job creation, environmental protection, revenue management, and fiscal policy.
 It will develop different products, including draft laws to present to parliament, policy memos and briefs to educate policymakers, training and workshops, infographics and videos, as well as traditional media and social media campaigns to mobilise and raise awareness of Lebanese citizens.
 The campaign, which aims to raise £10,000, will fund the development of LOGI's website.

 The campaign ends on 9th May.
 Click here to make a contribution.

 To find out more about LOGI's aims and the impact this NGO could have on Lebanon's energy industry, take a look at Georges Pierre Sassine's article on the Huffington Post.

-The Master in Energy Management (MEM) at ESCP Europe is a 15-month, full-time postgraduate programme for those aiming towards a career in the energy sector.
+The MSc in Energy Management (MEM) at ESCP is a 15-month, full-time postgraduate programme for those aiming towards a career in the energy sector.